verdexlab/verdex/CONTRIBUTING.md

 Use [Mintlify local development guide](https://mintlify.com/docs/development) to improve documentation in `/docs`.

 ## Releases
-- To create a new CLI release:
+To create a new CLI release:
-    - Create a GitHub tag named `v<cli-version>`
+- Create a tag: `git tag v<cli-version>`
+- Push this new tag: `git push --tags`
-    - Run on this tag the `Build and release binary` GitHub action
-    - Once completed, run on the same tag the `Build and release Docker` GitHub action
+- Ensure `Build and release binary` and `Build and release Docker` GitHub actions are running well

-- To create a new Templates release, create a GitHub tag and release named `templates-<templates-version>`
+To create a new Templates release:
+- Create a GitHub release and tag named `templates-<templates-version>`

 Note that CLI version and Templates version are different.